dtFocuS/tsea-front-end/README.md

 ### Instruction to run the app
 1. Clone this git repo to your local machine.
 2. Cd into the directory and run npm install.
-3. Run npm start in your terminal to run the app.
+3. Type in npm start in your terminal to run the app.

 ### `npm run eject`